-A Virtual Data Room (VDR) is an online database that can store confidential information in a secure manner.
+A Virtual Data Room (VDR) is an online database that can securely store confidential information.
 VDRs are usually used as ongoing repositories for financial information, allowing businesses to store, secure, and safely access their critical documents.

 The tech-giant Amazon is currently earning only 30% of its income from retail, while the rest is earned through its virtual data services AWS.